 Graduate programs in business

-Courses are offered in three convenient locations Bluffton, Edison Community College in Piqua and Northwest State Community College in Archbold.
+Students in Bluffton’s graduate programs in business take classes one night a week for two years with summers off.
+Courses are offered in three convenient locations: Bluffton, Edison State Community College in Piqua and Northwest State Community College in Archbold.

 Students complete the program in cohorts of 14-20 students.
 Courses emphasize interactive, experiential learning rather than the traditional lecture.
 The next cohorts begin in August.